 If you really want a lighter broth, then you can refrigerate it overnight.
-The fat will congeal on top, and you then can skim it off before using it.
+The fat will congeal on top, and you can then skim it off before using it.

 Adding vegetables or not

-Well, there are several methods that you can choose from, and it all really depends on what you have on hand and how you want to flavor the broth.
+Well, there are several methods that you can choose from, and it all depends on what you have on hand and how you want to flavor the broth.

-Adding no vegetables—I normally poach a whole chicken with only adding salt to the water.
+Adding no vegetables—I usually poach a whole chicken with only adding salt to the water.
 The broth and meat won’t be as flavorful as when you add vegetables and herbs, but there is still a lot going on.
 The chicken-flavored and collagen-rich broth is perfect as a base for hearty soups where you want to control as much of the flavoring as possible at the time of making your final dishes.
 And the meat will be silky and soft for deliciously seasoned chicken salads or sandwiches.

-Adding freshly chopped vegetables—You can, of course, add freshly chopped vegetables like carrots, onions, leeks, or celery from the beginning to give extra flavor.
+Adding freshly chopped vegetables—You can, of course, add newly chopped vegetables like carrots, onions, leeks, or celery from the beginning to give extra flavor.
 They're even tasty enough, in my opinion, to enjoy in a cup of broth that same day.
 But they might be a bit too mushy and not bright enough to use in soup recipes.
 So I would strain them and use fresh veggies instead.

 How long to poach a chicken